 (Adds details on results, compares with estimates)

-Excluding items, the company earned $1.69 per share, beating analysts' average estimate of $1.61, according to Thomson Reuters I/B/E/S.
+On an adjusted basis, the company earned 83 cents per share, beating analysts' estimate of 69 cents per share, according to IBES data from Refinitiv.

-Net revenue rose 2 percent to $46.71 billion.
-(Reporting by Ankur Banerjee in Bengaluru; Editing by Shounak Dasgupta)
+Total revenue rose nearly 5% to $2.67 billion, above estimates of $2.60 billion.
+(Reporting by Ambhini Aishwarya in Bengaluru; Editing by Sriraj Kalluvila and Shounak Dasgupta)